 The Wissahickon Valley Public Library Volunteer Program assists the library in carrying out its mission to meet the information needs of our diverse and dynamic population.
 The Library recruits volunteers to assist staff with daily library needs as well as special projects.
-Stop by the library and fill out a Volunteer Application or download the form and bring it in.
+Stop by the library and fill out a Volunteer Application or download the form and bring it to either branch..

-ADULTS, stop by to speak with Lynne Tillet at the Main library in Blue Bell or email our Volunteer Coordinator.
+ADULTS, stop by to speak with Dora Pasquali at the Main library in Blue Bell or email our Volunteer Coordinator.
 If you are interested in volunteering at the branch library in Ambler, please speak with Anne Hall or email AmblerLibrary@wvpl.org

 Library volunteer opportunities may include: